2021-SE-Lab-Mindstorm-Project/Smart-Warehouse-Cloud/README.md

 # Cloud Server
 ## Overall Description
-The cloud server has three components, messaging system, database, and acting system.
+The cloud server has two components, messaging system, and database.

 ### Messaging System
 Messaging system gets the messages from edge servers using Django REST framework.